 Theory and Practice of Spatial Planning Policy

 Stage 3 Stage 3 develops a greater theoretical understanding of planning.
-In the first semester students will study, in depth, some of the key and cutting-edge planning issues and debates that currently face the planning profession.
+In the first semester students will study, in depth, some of the key planning issues and debates that currently face the planning profession.
 These are studied from a variety of geographical, political and cultural perspectives.
+The degree includes a week-long field study to a European city during Stage 3.
 In the second semester all students are required to complete an independent research project.
 The second semester also includes modules in law, infrastructure and transport, and conservation.

-The themes you will study during Stage 3 include:
+The modules you will study during Stage 3 include:

 Legal Studies in Planning